cactode/cactode.github.io/_posts/2018-01-01-vortexcannon.md

 ![](/img/projects/vortexcannon/22.jpg)

 The machine worked beautifully!
-I demoed it at XFair (a career fair held by TechX) and watched as it peppered passarby with invisible vortex rings.
+I demoed it at XFair (a career fair held by TechX) and watched as it peppered passerby with invisible vortex rings.
 My parents can't smash this one.